HuckleberryLovesYou/rainy/README.md

 What if there's an update?
 You can just update your local repository with running `git pull` in the cloned folder.
 After that run `sudo make install`.
+If the configuration changed due to the update, you will have to reinit rainy using --reinit.
+Make sure to back up your existing configuration

 ### Fork

 This is a fork of a smaller project by [Rainy by loefey](https://github.com/loefey/rainy).
-Upstream is unmaintained.
-He has rewritten and upgraded it in Rust, creating [Thundery](https://github.com/loefey/thundery).
+The maintainer has rewritten and upgraded it in Rust, creating [Thundery](https://github.com/loefey/thundery).

 Icon used for executable in releases: https://www.flaticon.com/free-icons/rain